RatherBeExploring/ratherbeexploring.github.io/_posts/2025-02-01-underwhelming-short-haul-business-class-on-lot-polish-airlines.md

 ## Cost

-I booked both of these flights as part of a larger six-flight Aeroplan redemption, costing 75,000 miles and $336.80 CAD in fees, <a href="https://ratherbeexploring.github.io/blog/business-class-on-the-swiss-a330-montreal-to-zurich/" target="_blank" rel="noopener noreferrer">most of which were for my trans-Atlantic hop with SWISS</a>.
+I booked both of these flights as part of a larger six-flight Aeroplan redemption, costing 75,000 miles and $336.80 CAD in fees, <a href="https://ratherbeexploring.github.io/blog/business-class-on-the-swiss-a330-montreal-to-zurich/" target="_blank" rel="noopener noreferrer">most of which was for my trans-Atlantic hop with SWISS</a>.
 The five short-haul flights within Europe I added essentially for free, paying a few euros in fees for each.

 Booking two months out, LOT wants around €400 one-way PRG-WAW and €300 WAW-VNO, which is not at all justified by the service on offer (though in fairness these flights are rarely booked as one-way business class cash tickets).